-South Sudan is a landlocked least developed (LLDC) nation that has a population of about 11.7 million in 20191, with an estimated labour force of 5.7 million as of July 20182.
+South Sudan is a landlocked least developed (LLDC) nation that has a population of about 11.7 million in 2019, with an estimated labour force of 5.7 million as of July 2018.
 76% of the population is below the age of 35 and 45% is estimated to be dependent on the remaining 55% of the population.
-Regardless of its abundant natural resources and substantial reserves https://reliefweb.int/report/south-sudan/south-sudan-humanitarian-needs-overview-2020-november-2019 of oil, South Sudan remains one of the poorest countries in the world.
+Regardless of its abundant natural resources and substantial reserves of oil, South Sudan remains one of the poorest countries in the world.
 Decades of civil conflict left South Sudan with virtually no economic and social infrastructure and only a rudimentary public administration system.
 Persistent insecurity and armed conflict have disrupted livelihood activities, affected market functionality and limited physical access to markets.
 The worsening economic crises have resulted in high food prices, local currency devaluation and hyperinflation, which in turn eroded household purchasing power.
-Furthermore, it was recently reported3 that starvation was being used as a weapon of war, and that women and children are the most affected by food insecurity.
+Furthermore, it was recently reported that starvation was being used as a weapon of war, and that women and children are the most affected by food insecurity.